leona/node-starter-framework/README.md

 # node-starter-framework
-A nodejs express starter framework that wraps around popular libraries to serve as a base point for building a performance optimized web application.
+A nodejs express starter framework based off express-generate that wraps around popular libraries to serve as a base point for building a performance optimized web application.
 <p><Strong>NOTE:</strong> This is in early alpha and not all of the features listed below have been implemented.</p>

 <h3>Features</h3>